tourstream/tstr-crs-adapter/README.md

 * the TOMA mask is visible
 * the test file is served under a whitelisted domain

-For serving the test file locally we provide a command for it: `npm run serve` The file is than available via https://localhost:1337 and already whitelisted by Amadeus for their test system.
+The file is than available via https://localhost:1337 and already whitelisted by Amadeus for their test system.
 But you should open this URL in your browser first to accept any unknown certificates!